Hobart, Launceston, Cradle Coast

 1. Describe and explain the purposes and impacts of events to government, businesses and communities

-3. Analyse and apply approaches to conceptualising events
+3. Analyse and apply best practice event design approaches to design purpose-relevant event experiences

 |Band||CSP Student Contribution||Field of Education|